ironbar/orangutan/reports/04_Modeling.md

 Using a bigger batch size such as 512 seems to improve results.

+The megatrain achieves the best LB score yet 39.67 just in 66k epochs.

 <!---
 Arenas config
 Modifying the code seems difficult, probably is better to think of better ways of creating conf files.